 Head Coach: Addae Houston

-Houston has been head coach of the Spartans' basketball program since April 2013.
+Houston has been at the helm of the Spartan women's basketball program since April 2013.

-Prior to employment at SWCC, Houston was employed by Cameron High School District in Cameron, MO as the In-School Suspension Liaison, as well as the assistant coach of the varsity boys’ basketball team and the head coach of the freshmen boys’ basketball team.
+Prior to arriving at SWCC, Houston worked at Cameron High School in Cameron, MO, as the assistant coach of the varsity boys’ basketball team, and was head coach of the freshmen boys’ basketball team.

 Houston’s coaching career began at his alma mater, Northwest Missouri State University (NWMSU) in Maryville, MO, under Head Coach Gene Steinmeyer, as a student assistant and then as a graduate assistant coach.
 Houston spent three seasons at NWMSU and during that time the Bearcats appeared twice in the NCAA Division II National Tournament (2007, 2008), were crowned MIAA conference tournament champions (2008), and knocked off the #1 seeded West Texas A&M University in the first round of the national tournament.
 Houston’s duties included scouting, game preparations, film exchange, and recruiting future student-athletes.